-- To have the extinguishers checked in pursuance of the instructions given. - To replace the extinguishers by others with an equal or a greater capacity if the extinguishers have expired or are empty. - Make sure the extinguishers can be reached easily when people are on board.
+- To have the extinguishers checked in pursuance of the instructions given. - Use extinguisher replacements with equivalent features (same capacity and fire resistance) if the ones in place are out of date or have been used. - Make sure the extinguishers can be reached easily when people are on board.

-To tell the crew:
+And also inform the crew of: